GoogleChromeLabs/worker-plugin/README.md

   ]
 ```

-Similarly, if you need to have WorkerPlugin output a specific `type` value, use the `workerType` option to spefify it:
+Similarly, if you need to have WorkerPlugin output a specific `type` value, use the `workerType` option to specify it:

 ```js
   plugins: [